IEZ-UBN/forceR/cran-comments.md

   field in the form Authors (year) <doi:10.....> or <arXiv:.....>?

 Answer 1:
-  We just submitted the revised version of a manuscript in 'Methods in Ecology
+  The article describing this poackage was just accepted in 'Methods in Ecology
-    and Evolution' which had good comments in the first round of reviews.
-As soon as it gets published, we would update the info on the CRAN package.
+    and Evolution' today.
+However, we have no doi yet.
+As soon as we get one, we will update the info on the CRAN package.